RichardDooling/Entertainment_Law/Introduction/Introduction.md

 often collides with somebody else's right to privacy, trademark, copyright, or contract rights.

-Second, the modern entertainment industry runs on TECHNOLOGY and INTELLECTUAL PROPERTY, meaning the speech at issue is easier to create and disseminate (a good thing), but also easier to COPY and pirate (a bad thing).
+Second, the modern entertainment industry runs on technology and intellectual property, meaning the speech at issue is easier to create and disseminate (a good thing), but also easier to copy and pirate (a bad thing).
 Again, more copyright, trademark, licensing and contract issues.

-The entertainment industry also thrives on COLLABORATION.
+The entertainment industry also thrives on collaboration.
 Many different companies and artists come together, make oral or written agreements to create and distribute works of art, and then disperse, often leaving questions about who is owed what for personal services and who owns what rights in the final product.
 Oral contracts, handshake deals, and "napkin agreements" are quite common, even though there may be tens of millions of dollars at stake.

 Finally, the economics and indeed the international economics of the industry quickly lead to complicated deals where everybody at the table has specialized legal needs.
 A lawyerless artist dealing with sharkish producers and media companies will quickly learn the old adage about the [patsy at the poker table][patsy] the hard way: "If after ten minutes at the poker table you do not know who the patsy is--you are the patsy."

 * [Study: Global Media Industry Poised to Top $2 Trillion in 2016](http://www.hollywoodreporter.com/news/study-global-media-industry-poised-562694) describing the most recent [PriceWaterhouseCooper’s 2013 Entertainment Report](http://www.hollywoodreporter.com/sites/default/files/custom/Documents/PWC_chart_rev21012x5711px.pdf).

 Some bad reasons for becoming an entertainment lawyer are because you want to hang out with celebrities.
-Sure entertainment lawyers typically love the arts and admire their clients, but at bottom they WORK long and hard for their clients, and the limelight is just a distraction.
+Sure entertainment lawyers typically love the arts and admire their clients, but at bottom they work long and hard for their clients, and the limelight is just a distraction.

 > Just like Frances Gumm became Judy Garland, and Thomas Mapother III became Tom Cruise, "entertainment law" is actually a more glamorized, fabricated name for contract law, copyright law, intellectual property law, licensing law, litigation, and working really hard just like every other lawyer out there . . . .
 Entertainment lawyers are merely copyright, contract, or IP lawyers who have clients in the entertainment business, just like sports lawyers have clients in the sports business.